0o-de-lally/my-views-on-things/why_teams.md

 ## Option 2 - Delegated Towers

-The principal innovation of 0L is creating a novel sybil-resistance technique which is acceptable for bootstrapping a BFT consensus network; Delay Towers.
+The principal innovation of 0L is creating a novel sybil-resistance technique which is acceptable for bootstrapping a BFT consensus network: Delay Towers.

 This is an 0L invention.
 Not seen anywhere else.
 It has some really special properties.